 No Collusion: Wood burned tree bark, acrylic ink (on wood mounts), raw canvas.
 6'x 10' $30,000 installed

 A couple of years before, I had cut down alder trees on my property for fire wood.
 When processing the trees, I became interested in the bark as a "thing".
 Striping off the bark, I stored it in the shop.
-When the "Muller" investigations began, there was a need to address collusion as a creative concept.
+When the "Muller" investigations began, there was a need to address collusion as a creative function.
 The investigation suggested that protection of America's social and political values from forces in and outside its boarders had been compromised.

 Working out how to compose the work, I created four separate groupings with "lies" burned into each grouping uniformly.
 A jig was made in order to make sure that the "lies" pattern was synchronized and moving diagonally downward from right to left across all four groupings evenly.

 Upon completion each rectangular piece of bark was varnished.
 This caused the burned in "lies" to loose contrast which brought out the details of the bark but masked the burned in "lies".
 I liked the idea that the whole composition was covered in lies and could only be detected by close investigation.
 With the overall work resolved, the final step was designing and fabricating mounts that would hold the bark away from the wall by 2".